xNaCly/semikurs-code/frontend/Readme.md

 ```
 - uses native html5, css3 and js
-- can be run by just opening the index.html file in the browser
+- can be run by just opening the index.html file in the browser (after starting the restapiserver)
 ```

 ## What it looks like: